ubc-library-rc/rdm/content/03_create_readme.md

 <br>

 <b>Here is a breakdown of what we covered:</b>
 READMEs are important documents containing information about your project's data.
 They help ensure your data is correctly interpreted and navigated for you and others in the future when revisited.
 READMEs should be created at the start of your project and maintained throughout, and include content that is appropriate to your project.
-Lastly, it's best to write your README in a non-proprietary format, like Markdown.
+Lastly, it's best to write your README in a non-proprietary format, like TXT or Markdown.
 {: .note}

 # Congrats!